yeoman/yeoman.io/app/authoring/testing.md

 It is important to keep your tests simple and easily editable.

 Usually the best way to organize your tests is to separate each generator and sub-generator into its own `describe` block.
-Then, add a `describe` block for each option your generator accept.
+Then, add a `describe` block for each option your generator accepts.
 And then, use an `it` block for each assertion (or related assertion).

 In code, you should end up with a structure similar to this: